Obeying the Gospel is essential if we desire to spend eternity with our Great God and Savior, Jesus Christ. The Apostle Peter wrote:

 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you (Romans 8:11).

-Jesus also said, before he ascended to heaven, that the being filled with the Holy Ghost is being baptized in the Holy Ghost (or the Holy Spirit):
+Jesus also said, before he ascended to heaven, that the being filled with the Holy Ghost is being baptized with the Holy Ghost (or the Holy Spirit):

 And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence (Acts 1:4-5).